Definition of

 Diversity

-Sexual diversity
+sexual diversity

-Authorities must ensure respect for diversity.
+The authorities must guarantee respect for diversity.

-Diversity comes from the Latin word diversitas .
+Diversity comes from the Latin diversitas .
 It is a notion that refers to difference , variety , abundance of different things or dissimilarity .

 Cultural diversity , for example, refers to the coexistence and interaction between different cultures .